fmerian/awesome-product-hunt/README.md

 This repository is maintained by [@fmerian](https://producthunt.com/@fmerian):

-- launched twice on Product Hunt in 2022
+- Launched twice on Product Hunt in 2022
-- contributed to launching 40+ dev-first products in 2023 and 2024
+- Contributed to launching 40+ dev-first products in 2023 and 2024
-- among the Top 3 most active users
+- Among the Top 3 most active users
-- 2022 Community Member of the Year (runner-up)
+- Brand Ambassador and 2022 Community Member of the Year (runner-up)

 **Follow me [@fmerian on 𝕏](https://x.com/fmerian) for more insights.
 DM for help and support.**